fluree/docs.flur.ee/src/content/1.0.0/docs/query/basic-query.md

 `select` returns all query results. `select` results are distinct by default, so `select` and `selectDistinct` are equivalent.

-`selectOne` is the same as `select`, except it just returns a single value.
+`selectOne` is the same as `select`, except it just returns a single value instead of a collection.

 The value of the select key is always an array.
 For the purposes of this section, we will call it a `select-array`.
 The select-array can include any combination of the following items in any order: